- /

 Student Assistant

-Helena is currently pursuing her Bachelor’s Degree in Hispanic Studies and Arts at the U Bremen.
+Helena is currently pursuing her Master’s Degree in Hispanic Studies and Arts at U Bremen.
 Her interests include the representation of the African diaspora in Europe and the Spanish-speaking Americas on digital platforms, as well as issues of identity, migration, feminism and decolonialism.

 Associated Researchers